gulyasm/databricks-tools/Migration.md

 #### 4. Run the migration script:
+Available commands:
-  - migrate-users: Migrate Users and their notebooks
+  - `migrate-users`: Migrate Users and their notebooks
-  - migrate-clusters: Migrate interactive cluster configurations.
+  - `migrate-clusters`: Migrate interactive cluster configurations.
 Creates and terminates clusters.
 If the new clusters are idle for 90 days, they will be deleted.
 Doesn't work on cross-cloud migrations.
-  - migrate-root: Migrate notebooks on the workspace root.
+  - `migrate-root`: Migrate notebooks on the workspace root.
 Doesn't migrate `Users` and `Shared`